sashahafner/unit-converter/README.md

 Use the "Regular" sheet unless you want to carry out a calculation that includes constants (see example 3 above).

 The S, D, F, and C sheets contain SI prefixes, dimensions, conversion factors, and constants.
-Users can find descriptions and sources in these sheets, or add additional factors or constants.
+Users can find descriptions (e.g., to check abbreviations) and sources in these sheets, or add additional factors or constants.